Avalanche vs. Wild odds, prediction, time: 2026 NHL playoff picks, Game 3 best bets from proven model

 After 10,000 simulations of Wild vs. Avalanche, SportsLine's model is going Under on the total (6.5).
 Offense was plentiful in the first two games, but the model is projecting that Colorado's high-flying attack could face more resistance on the road.
 The Avs were a 58% Under team this season and a 61% Under team on the road in 2026-26.

-The model projects that both goalies -- Scott Wedgewood for Colorado and Jasper Wallstedt for Minnesota -- will have a save percentage of around 90%.
-The teams combine for 5.8 goals in the simulations as the Under hits 61% of the time.
+The model projects that both goalies -- Scott Wedgewood for Colorado and Jesper Wallstedt for Minnesota -- will have a save percentage of around 90%.
+The teams combine for 5.9 goals in the simulations as the Under hits 60% of the time.
 See the model's Wild vs. Avalanche predictions at SportsLine.

 New to sports trading?
 Visit our Kalshi promo code review to see their latest offers and get started.